Click here to listen to a reading of this blog:

 Imagine my surprise when last weekend, this beautiful parcel arrived, from a mystery sender.
 I wasn’t expecting it and was actually wondering if it had come to the wrong address!

-Upon opening the card first, I learnt that it was from a follower of my blog and new thyroid friend Ruth, all the way from Canada.
+Upon opening the card, I learnt that it was from a follower of my blog and new thyroid friend Ruth, all the way from Canada.
 She’d read about how I’ve not been feeling my best lately, so sent me a package of lovely things to brighten my day up.

 I was so touched.
 It was a really thoughtful gesture and she clearly knows me well!